bdcabreran/BeagleBone-Yocto-VPN-Client/Documentation/enable-usb-eth-gadget-bbb.md

 ## Next Steps

-The next step is related to share internet between host and beaglebone board using the driver we just enable, for this follow the guide
+The next step is related to share internet between host and beaglebone board using the driver we just enable, for this follow the guide [usb-eth-internet-setup](usb-eth-internet-setup.md)
-`usb-eth-internet-setupmd`

 ---